|Best Overall||REEBOW GEAR Military Tactical Backpack||SEE IT||

 Read Next: Best Trekking Poles

-Best Hiking Day Pack: High Sierra Loop Backpack
+Best for Hiking: High Sierra Loop Backpack

 This pack’s large, multi-compartment design can help keep your gear secure and organized.
 High Sierra